 The study found some traces of past infection by zoonoses, but nobody was currently infected.
-Often these infections have very few symptoms.

 A local group like the CTA could tell hunters and trappers what symptoms to look out for.
 Health care workers should also be informed about the symptoms of these illnesses